andreluza/paleo_macroecology/simulations/SIMULATIONS.md

 true values.

 <img src="figs/sc2.png" width="75%" height="75%" style="display: block; margin: auto;" />
-Fig. 2: Relationship between the truth and the estimates of the dynamic model under partial covariate overlap.
+Fig. 2: Results depicting the performance of the model front to the partial overlap of covariates.
 In (A), we show the true values of
 $\gamma_t$ per time bin in the X axis, and the estimated values in the Y axis.
 In (B), we show the true values of $\phi_t$ per time bin in the X axis, and the estimated values in the Y axis.In (C), we show the true